Kilowog: Earth years

-Before leaving, the Guardians informed the remaining Green Lanterns that the Corps was now theirs to administer; they were no longer bound by their former assignment to one particular Space Sector and could deploy themselves as they saw fit.
-Adrift following the destruction of his Sector and the end of his role training new Green Lanterns for the Guardians, Kilowog relocated to Earth with his former pupil Jordan and the group of Green Lanterns that had decided to make their base there.
-They ultimately became the Green Lantern Corps of Earth.
-While his appearance at first frightened most humans, Kilowog briefly became a celebrity following his defeat of the villain Black Hand on live television in a battle over Anaheim Stadium.
+Before leaving, the Guardians inform the remaining Green Lanterns that the Corps was now theirs to administer; they were no longer bound by their former assignment to one particular Space Sector and could deploy themselves as they saw fit.
+Adrift following the destruction of his Sector and the end of his role training new Green Lanterns for the Guardians, Kilowog relocates to Earth with Hal Jordan and several other Lanterns.

-This goodwill was soon squandered, though, when he was approached by a KGB agent and invited to live in the Soviet Union, as the society of Bolovax Vik was somewhat similar to a communist system.
-During his time in the Soviet Union, Kilowog was instrumental in the creation of its first super-powered force, the Rocket Red Brigade.
-Kilowog ultimately became disenchanted with the Soviet Union and the flawed communist nations of Earth.
+While his appearance at first frightens most humans, Kilowog briefly becomes a celebrity following his defeat of the villain Black Hand on live television in a battle over Anaheim Stadium.
+This goodwill is soon squandered, though, when he is approached by a KGB agent and invited to live in the Soviet Union.
+During his time in the Soviet Union, Kilowog is instrumental in the creation of its first super-powered force, the Rocket Red Brigade.
+Kilowog ultimately becomes disenchanted with the Soviet Union and the flawed communist nations of Earth.

-While adventuring with the Green Lantern Corps of Earth, Kilowog found a world in Space Sector 872 which would make a suitable "Bolovax Vik II".
-Moved to action, he tapped into his ring and reconstituted the entire population of his world, some 16 billion beings.
-Soon afterward, the world was obliterated by Sinestro, with all 16 billion Bolovax Vikians being permanently killed.
-The trauma of this drove Kilowog temporarily insane, but he was helped back to his senses by fellow Green Lantern Arisia Rrab, to whom he confessed his love.
-He was also supported by other Green Lanterns, who made an effort to be near him, as they knew Kilowog's race enjoyed being in crowds.
+While adventuring with the Green Lantern Corps of Earth, Kilowog finds a world in Space Sector 872 which would make a suitable "Bolovax Vik II".
+Moved to action, he reconstitutes the entire population of his world, some 16 billion beings.
+Soon afterward, the world is obliterated by Sinestro, with the Bolovax Vikians being permanently killed.
+Kilowog is emotionally devastated, but is helped in recovery by fellow Green Lantern Arisia Rrab, to whom he confesses his love.

 Shortly after this adventure, the Corps was destroyed when they voted as a body to execute the captured Sinestro for crimes against the universe; this set in motion a chain of events that led to the dissolution of almost all power rings.
-Around this time, Kilowog is allowed to be one of the honor guard at Superman's funeral.

-On Guy Gardner's recommendation, Kilowog joined the American branch of The Justice League.
-Even without a Power Ring his natural muscle was more than enough to qualify him.
-He was also chief mechanic for the JLA security system; one of the few times it wasn't designed by The Batman.
-After G'nort paid him a visit, there was a memorable brawl with Black Hand at The World Trade Center(before "9-11").